DavisTroy1172/CIS-7-Discrete-Structures-/Assignment3.md

 Part 1
 Translate into English (M->H) ^(S -> C)

-A: Math is easy so the homework is done and It is sunny outside so camping is fun.
+A:  If Math is easy then the homework is done and It is sunny outside so camping is fun.

 B:  (S^H) ->(MVC)